 Now when the kids are brushing their teeth or washing a dish in my house, the sound of running water is like nails on a chalkboard to me.
 Sure enough, I can't contain myself and usually tell them something like "Turn the water on and off as you need it, instead of pouring money down the drain!"

 Maybe it's embedded in my DNA, or maybe the old man's little life lessons actually got burned into my brain from the endless repetition we endured as kids.
 I wonder what other quirks I will develop next?
 Maybe soon I'll start telling my kids..
 "You'll understand what I'm talking about when you're grown and have kids!"
-Well, I guess I'm already doing that.
+Wait..
+I guess I say that already.